hiroshiban/FS2BV/README.md

 2. **ConvertFreeSurferSurf2SRF** for importing surface files as SRFs
 3. **ConvertFreeSurferParcellation2BVvoi** for importing volume ROI files as VOIs
 4. **ConvertFreeSurferAnnotation2BVpoi** for importing surface ROI files as POIs

-So please just call the function on MATLAB shell.
+So please just call **ImportFreeSurfer2BrainVoyager** on MATLAB shell.

 **usage**